HassanAmirii/csnotes/CONTRIBUTING.md

 1. **File format**

-- Place your note under the correct level folder: /notes/100-level, /notes/200-level, etc.
+- Place your note under the correct level folder: /notes/<your note>.html.
-- Add your note link to index.html under the corresponding level section.
+- Add your note link to index.html under the Table of contents section.
 - Include author credit in both index.html and inside the note file.

 2. **Style**

    - Do not add CSS or JS.
    - Only semantic HTML (`<h1>`, `<p>`, `<ul>`, `<code>`, etc).
-   - Water.css is already linked for styling.
+   - simple.css is already linked for styling.

 3. **Navigation**